xibosignage/xibo-manual/source/en/layouts_campaigns.md

 {/tip}

 {tip}
-Layouts can be directly assigned to Campaigns using the row menu, **Assign to Campaign**, on the Layouts grid.
-Layouts will be assigned to the end of the selected Campaign by default.
+Layouts can be directly assigned to Campaigns using the Row Menu, **Assign to Campaign**, on the Layouts grid.
+Layouts will be assigned to the end of the selected Campaign by default!
 {/tip}

 {tip}
-Use the Row Menu to assign User/User Group access to selected Campaigns.
+Use the Row Menu to assign User/User Group access to selected Campaigns:

 - Users of a 3.x CMS refer to the [Features and Sharing](users_features_and_sharing.html) page for further information.
 - Users of a CMS earlier than 3.x refer to the [Permissions](users_permissions.html) page for further information.